Who Is The Mystery Man Behind @realDonaldTrump? (Besides The President)

 On the puzzling Trump tweet with the nonsense word "covfefe"

 This was a tweet that took place, of course, six minutes after midnight on May 31, 2017, from the @realDonaldTrump Twitter account.
 It simply says, "Despite the constant negative press covfefe," there's nothing that takes place after that.
-Washington was roiling with an effort to decipher this word "covfefe," scrambling in Urban Dictionaries trying to figure out its meaning. ...
+Washington was roiling with an effort to decipher this word "covfefe," scrambling in Urban [Dictionary] trying to figure out its meaning. ...

 The reality is that, at the time, no one knew anything about that tweet.
 The word "covfefe" in the context of what that sentence seemed to be heading towards in all likelihood meant "coverage" and he just simply stopped writing.
 For what reason?
 We don't know.
 Maybe his phone rang.
 Maybe he fell asleep.
 We're not sure.

-There's a few tip-offs, by the way, as to why that tweet was completely Donald Trump.
-One of them is the hour, 12:06 am, the other is that it is a misspelling, a half-finished thought, a half-finished sentence.
+There's a few tipoffs, by the way, as to why that tweet was completely Donald Trump.
+One of them is the hour, 12:06 a.m.; the other is that it is a misspelling, a half-finished thought, a half-finished sentence.
 Scavino is essentially around to correct grammatical errors, correct misspellings.

 The Trump White House was very resistant to deconstructing this stuff for me and elaborating on Dan Scavino's role in President Trump's individual tweets, but they did concede to me that yes, Scavino will correct misspellings and all that.
 Therefore it defies any rational imagination that Scavino would've allowed this to pass.
 This was in fact, for better or worse, the unvarnished Donald Trump at work.